EarlCapuchino/POS-app/README.md

 {1} In the setup account page, if there are no users within the databse, the new user may not be able to login or access any other pages.

-{2} The very first user to be setup an account with will be the Admin
+{2} The very first user to be setup an account with will be the Admin.
+An admin can elect another admin or delete the admin status from themselves, but there should always be one admin.

 {3} If not Logged in, and there is a recorded user in the database, the user cannot access the setup account anymore since only admins can manage and register accounts